 Upgrading to the premium plan had a significant effect on how many grammar corrections I’m making.
 The difference quite substantial (perhaps 35%).

-But if you’re sculpting words for a living, you should definitely consider investing in the premium plan (starting at $11.66 a month).
+But if you’re sculpting words for a living, you should invest in the premium plan (starting at $11.66 a month).

 Here you can see the difference in the number of alerts for the same text in the free version vs. the premium version of the app:

-Let’s take a look at a side by side comparison between the free and premium versions of the app:
+Let’s look at a side-by-side comparison between the free and premium versions of the app: